 Were you aware that members of our communities who are LGBTQ have significantly higher rates of anxiety and depression than their straight or gender-conforming neighbors and family members?
 Studies have shown that between a third and a half of LGBTQ people have dealt with anxiety and depression, a rate that’s 1.5 to 2.5 times higher than with the rest of the population.

-Why are anxiety and depression more prevalent among LGBTQ people?
+Why are anxiety and depression more prevalent among those who identify as LGBTQ?
 One reason is the challenge of dealing with prejudice and discrimination.
 Being treated differently because of who you are and being subjected to negative behavior and messages creates stress and can interfere with a person’s well-being.

 One result of that kind of stress is damage to one’s self-esteem.
 If someone is continually hearing bad things about who they are and the life they lead, they can start to think of themselves as hopeless, unlovable, unworthy, and a flawed human.
 Those negative self-images can contribute dramatically to feelings of anxiety and depression.